 Aeroplan is the most well-known frequent flyer program in Canada.
-With it being easy to travel the world through Aeroplan points on both Air Canada and Star Alliance partner airlines, it is no coincidence that any serious travel hacker will look to accrue Aeroplan points to make their next vacation a reality.
+With it being easy to travel the world through Aeroplan points on both Air Canada and Star Alliance partner airlines, it is no coincidence that any serious miles and points enthusiast will look to accrue Aeroplan points to make their next vacation a reality.

 Many credit card issuers in Canada, including TD Canada Trust, CIBC, and American Express all offer Aeroplan co-branded credit cards.
 These Aeroplan credit cards have varying welcome bonuses, benefits, and annual fees resulting in there being a card for every Aeroplan member’s needs.
 Today, we will be specifically looking at the American Express Aeroplan Reserve card, which is the top-tier Aeroplan credit card offered by American Express.

-Let’s dive into our Amex Aeroplan Reserve review.
+Let’s dive into our American Express Aeroplan Reserve card review.

 Welcome Bonus

-The Amex Aeroplan Reserve card earns Aeroplan points and offers cardholders various Air Canada benefits including priority boarding, free checked baggage, and Maple Leaf lounge access.
+The American Express Aeroplan Reserve card earns Aeroplan points and offers cardholders various Air Canada benefits including priority boarding, free checked baggage, and complimentary Maple Leaf airport lounge access.

 $599